MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 ## Create the failover cluster

-To complete this step, make sure that the user account that you log on as meets the requirements that are outlined in the [Verify the prerequisites](#verify-the-prerequisites) section of this topic.
+To complete this step, make sure that the user account that you log on as meets the requirements that are outlined in the [Verify the prerequisites](#verify-the-prerequisites) section of this topic. <!--There's no WAC version here.
+Ask if lab left off before we could write these steps.--->

 ::: zone pivot="powershell"